shreyanshrastogi/100-days-of-code-python/Day08_ceaser_cipher/Readme.md

     🔐 Handled edge cases in encryption/decryption by ignoring spaces, numbers, and special symbols.

-    🔁 Implemented game restart logic using a while loop, enabling seamless replay functionality.
+    🔁 Implemented game restart logic using a while loop, enabling seamless replay functionality. list.index(item) gives the index of that item in a list